2023 Best Value Engineering Mechanics Schools in the Middle Atlantic Region

 Out-of-state tuition fees for undergraduate students at Villanova are $59,020 per year.

-In addition to its great value ranking, Villanova is in the top 5% of all schools on our Best Engineering Mechanics Schools in the Middle Atlantic Region list.
+As a testament to the quality of education it offers, Villanova also is in the top 5% of our Best Engineering Mechanics Schools in the Middle Atlantic Region ranking.

 Full Engineering Mechanics at Villanova University Report